codecrafters-io/build-your-own-interpreter/solutions/csharp/01-ry8/explanation.md

 }
 else
 {
-    Console.WriteLine("EOF  null"); // Placeholder, remove this line when implementing the scanner }
+    Console.WriteLine("EOF  null"); // Placeholder, replace this line when implementing the scanner }
 ```